Yesterday evening was the first State of the State address for North Carolina Governor Roy Cooper.

 The Governor repeated his plans for more education spending, teacher raises, ‘free’ community college and stipends for teachers to buy supplies, yet did not state in his address how these spending increases would be funded.
 American Lens has reached out to the Governor’s office on this topic before, however no comment has been forthcoming.

 On the corporate tax side, North Carolina had one of the highest corporate rates in the Southeast prior to the reforms at 6.9% in 2014.
-That rate was brought down by over half, to 3%, which had the result of taking North Carolina from 44th to 11th in the nation in terms of business friendly tax climates.
+That rate was brought down to 4%, which had the result of taking North Carolina from 44th to 11th in the nation in terms of business friendly tax climates.
+The rate will drop again in 2017 to 3%.

 Near the beginning of the Governor’s State of the State remarks, he pressed again for repeal of HB2.